UniprotFinder - Retrieve annotations for loci in a schema

 Outputs

 The process writes a TSV file, schema_annotations.tsv, with the annotations found for each locus in the directory passed to the -o parameter.
 By default, the process searches for annotations through UniProt’s SPARQL endpoint, reporting the product name and UniProt URL for local loci with an exact match in UniProt’s database.
 If the cds_coordinates.tsv file is passed to the -t parameter, the output file will also include the loci coordinates.
 The --taxa parameter receives a set of taxa names and searches for reference proteomes that match the provided terms.
-The reference proteomes are downloaded and the process aligns the loci representative alleles against the reference proteomes to include the product and gene name in the reference proteomes.
+The reference proteomes are downloaded and the process aligns the loci representative alleles against the reference proteomes to include the product and gene name from the reference proteomes in the output file.